There are a plethora of tools out there. Which ones are the best? How do you choose?

 Bullet Journal – This isn’t a product, it’s a way of journaling.
 I have been using this method since 2015 and have really enjoyed it’s simple structure.
 I can easily index my paper notes with simple and flexible symbols.
 Check out the website, watch the 5 minute video, and see if you might like it.

-Slack – I’m going to make a bold claim.
-There is no other app that’s improved my collaboration with teams more than Slack has.
-Now, there are also pitfalls.
+Persistent Chat – I’m going to make a bold claim.
+There is no other app that’s improved my collaboration with teams and co-workers more than persistent chat has.
+Now, there are pitfalls to chat.
 If you struggle with boundaries and being disciplined, then you will probably fall into the trap of overuse.
 Be smart about it.
-If you need to communicate important things to a group that people need to ponder before responding, don’t use Slack for that.
+If you need to communicate important things to a group that people need to ponder before responding, don’t use persistent chat for that.
 Use it as a tool to hash things out quickly together.
 Use it for automation.
+Slack is the OG (I guess if you’re not factoring in IRC).
+I even made a business case in 2015 to convince my work of it’s potential.
+Today I’m all in on Google Chat.

 Google Meet – Easiest web conferencing solution ever.
-It works on any platform.
+It works on any platform, no software download needed.
 The only thing you need is a free Google account.
 Very easy to use, which is important when you just want to host a meeting.
 Everyone will get in on time and not have to learn a complicated user interface.

 Project, Task and Work Management